noec764/erpnext/docs/dooks/accounts/articles/how-to-manage-subscriptions-with-erpnext.md

 <!-- add-breadcrumbs -->
-# How To Manage Subscriptions With Dooks
+# How To Manage Subscriptions With Dokie

-Dooks now allows you to manage your subscriptions easily.
+Dokie now allows you to manage your subscriptions easily.
 A single subscription can contain multiple plans.
 At the same time, A single subscriber can also have multiple subscriptions.
-Dooks also automatically manages your subscriptions for you by generating new invoices when due and changing the subscription status for you.
+Dokie also automatically manages your subscriptions for you by generating new invoices when due and changing the subscription status for you.

 ## Related Doctypes